MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-api.md

 > Please note the following limitation when configuring the [steps to get the authentication token](/power-platform/admin/programmability-authentication-v2) when using the admin APIs for Power Pages;
 > - [Username and password flow](/power-platform/admin/programmability-authentication-v2#username-and-password-flow) is supported.
 > - [Service Principal flow](/power-platform/admin/programmability-authentication-v2#service-principal-flow) support is not currently available.
+> - Ensure the `username` used to request the token has the appropriate [roles required for portal administration](/power-apps/maker/portals/admin/portal-admin-roles) assigned.

 ## Call a REST API method for Power Pages admin APIs